 Star bread is a stunning alternative to pull-apart bread or monkey bread.
-While the shape is so impressive, it’s actually quite simple to put together.
-Star bread is often made at Christmas time because it looks a bit like a snowflake.
-However, I made mine here in red, white, and blue to make a perfect July 4th dessert!
+While the shape is so impressive, it’s actually quite simple to put together and you can make it in a variety of sweet and savory flavors.

 How to Make Star Bread

 Star bread starts with an enriched bread dough.
 That’s dough that may contain eggs, butter, milk, and sugar (a.k.a. the good stuff) rather than lean dough which is made with just the basics like flour, water, and salt.
 Enriched dough is the same type of dough typically used to make challah, cinnamon rolls, and honey buns.

 If you already have a enriched bread dough recipe that you love, use that.
 You can even use a store-bought crescent roll dough.

 If you are looking for a recipe, I suggest Zoë François’s enriched dough from Artisan Bread in Five Minutes a Day.
 It’s nearly foolproof!
 You combine your ingredients in a large bowl or bucket, mix them, let the dough rise for two hours, refrigerate until cool (storing for up to 5 days in the fridge), shape, and bake.
 You don’t even have to knead the dough.
 The method is sort of mind-blowing!

 After the first rise, divide the dough into four evenly-sized balls and roll out to thin circles.
 Spread a thin layer of your favorite fillings between each circle.
 I used Nutella in the one shown below.

 Then, place a small circle (such as one from a cookie cutter set) in the center of of the stacked circles and use a knife or a bench scraper to cut the dough from the cutter to the edge of the circle into 12 or 16 wedges.

 Twist pairs of wedges together, twisting away from the center.